 It's not just about the food.
 The daily progress pictures, however motivating, could hide more sinister results, explains Medlin.
 'That level of self-surveillance is really harmful to people and leads to disordered eating and eating disorders.

 'It makes people who look more like the before photo feels worse about themselves, and people who have the after photo compare themselves to something that isn’t sustainable.'

 Ironically, this could cancel out the original foundations of 75 Hard — building 'mental toughness' and the resilience to see something through.

-The concept that "'if you do this, you’re tough; and if you don’t do this, you’re not good enough' plays into a masculine narrative of being both physically and mentally strong that can become associated with eating disorders," says Dr Etheridge.
-"We know that about 10 per cent of eating disorders occur in young men.
-They don’t make up 10 per cent of my caseload, though.
-Young men are not getting the help that they need when they need it."
+The concept that '"if you do this, you’re tough; and if you don’t do this, you’re not good enough" plays into a narrative of being both physically and mentally strong that can become associated with eating disorders," says Dr Etheridge.

 Yes, 75 Hard does seem like a challenge, but is it about financial gain or mental resilience?
 In a digital world rife with misinformation, one thing remains shockingly clear — the most worthwhile challenge here is for young people to block out the narrative that challenges such as 75 Hard reinforce.

 If you, or anyone you know, is struggling with an eating disorder, contact Beat, the UK-based charity who hope to end the pain and suffering caused by eating disorders.